The Power Potential project

 Please click here to see more project details on Ofgem's website.

 The following generators/plants connected in the South East area of England are encouraged to participate in the Power Potential trial:

 - Aggregators; and/or

-- Other distributed energy resources (DERs) not reflected in this list.
+- Other distributed energy resources (DER) not reflected in this list.

 Before deciding to take part in the trial there are a number of points you may need to consider.
-These include the following:
+They are:

 - What are the services to be provided through Power Potential?

 - How do I know if my plant is suitable?

 - Do I need to make any changes to my plant to take part?